TuhinGuha/Food-Item/README.md

 TheMealDB API documentation can be found at [TheMealDB API Documentation](https://www.themealdb.com/api.php).

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 If you would like to contribute to this project, please fork the repository and submit a pull request.